ArthurA-M/port-scan/README.md

 to only scan one port

- - python port-scan.py all host min_port max_port
+ - python port-scan.py all host port

 to see the state of all ports between min_port and max_port